Heavy and Irregular Menstruation

 What are the common causes?

-The other causes of heavy and irregular menstruation can be classified using the PALM-COEIN classification below.
+The other causes of abnormal menstruation can be listed using the PALM-COEIN classification below.

 When is menstruation heavy and irregular?